When it comes to these conditions, there are a few questions that often crop up.

 Are PE and ED more common in people who are inexperienced?

 There is some evidence, yes, because there’s always that element of nervousness and anxiety, both of which can lead to PE and ED.
 Perhaps the first time a man has sex there may well be some evidence of both of those conditions.
+But it is also important to remember some people experience premature ejaculation and erectile dysfunction in relationships.

 Does excessive masturbation cause premature ejaculation?